William Rockefeller Jr.: Personal life

+He was the first of several members of the Rockefeller family to attend the Fifth Avenue Baptist Church; he became a major financier of the church in the 1870s.
+William and his brother John D. Rockefeller later became trustees of the church.

 Rockefeller married Almira Geraldine Goodsell (March 19, 1844 – January 17, 1920) on May 25, 1864, in Fairfield, Connecticut.
 There were many connections among this and other elite families.
 Her sister Esther Judson Goodsell was married to Oliver Burr Jennings, who became one of the original stockholders of Standard Oil.
 Together, William and Almira had: